Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Bayesian Regret Analysis

 where $\lceil\frac{T}{H}\rceil$ denotes the number of total episodes $T$ is the total number of timesteps and $H$ is the number of timesteps per episode.
 The equation in \eqref{regret} matches with the regret decomposition in \cite{osband2014model} but there is a fundamental departure: specifically, \eqref{regret} the sample $M_k$ for episode $k$ is sampled from the \textbf{\emph{thinned}} posterior following the procedure proposed in Algorithm \ref{alg:MPC-PSRL}.
 Similar to prior works \cite{osband2014model,pmlr-v139-fan21b}, since we are also performing posterior sampling $M^k\sim \phi(\cdot~|~ \mathcal{D}_k)$ for each $k$, hence we note that $\mathbb{E}[\Delta_k^I]=0$.
 Next, we take the expectation on both sides in \eqref{regret} to write

 which implies that the first term in \eqref{regret} is null, which allows us to shift focus to analyzing the expected value of $\Delta^{II}_{k}$ for each $k$.
-To proceed with the analysis, we relate the estimation error of the future value function to the KSD in Lemma \ref{lemma_1}, which is a key novelty of this work that exploit's Stein's method. { To keep the exposition simple, We first derive Lemma \ref{lemma_1} for $P^k \sim \mathcal{P}_{\mathcal{D}_{k}}$ and we have $\phi_{\mathcal{D}_{k}}=\{\mathcal{P}_{\mathcal{D}_{k}},\mathcal{R}_{\mathcal{D}_{k}}\}$ (cf. Algorithm \ref{alg:MPC-PSRL}).
-Next we state Lemma \ref{lemma_1}}.
+To proceed with the analysis, we relate the estimation error of the future value function to the KSD in Lemma \ref{lemma_1}, which is a key novelty of this work that exploit's Stein's method. { To keep the exposition simple, We first derive Lemma \ref{lemma_1} as follows. }

-\begin{lemma}(Lipschitz in Kernel Stien Discrepancy) Recall the definition of the future value function in \eqref{value_function}.
-Under the assumption that posterior distributions are strongly Log-concave, the future value function estimation error of $P^k$ with respect to $P^*$ is upper-bounded in terms of the KSD of ${P}^k$
+\begin{lemma}(Lipschitz in Kernel Stien Discrepancy) Recall the definition of the future value function in \eqref{value_function}. {Under the assumption that posterior distributions are continuously differentiable (also called smooth)} the future value function estimation error of $P^k$ with respect to $P^*$ is upper-bounded in terms of the KSD of $P^k$